 The rapid decline of the passenger pigeon population was unique and has been the subject of numerous studies.
 It is believed that the commercialization of pigeon meat and the loss of their natural habitat were the leading causes of their extinction.
 Some have even speculated that a cyclonic disturbance may have wiped out the entire species during migration.

 Climate change has also been suggested as a potential factor in the demise of these migratory birds, with their final migration taking place in Michigan in 1878.
+So, while they are not dinosaurs, they are extinct.

 The Mastodon Americanum is one of several species of Mastodon and is the most well-known.
 While these prehistoric creatures may resemble mammoths, they actually belong to a different genus.
 One key difference between the two is that mastodons have more prominent tusks.